dennyzhang/terraform_jenkins_digitalocean/README.md

 Then run them one by one in lexicographical order
 ```

-# Create VM With pure bash
+# Create VM With Pure Bash
 - 1 Prepare parameters
 ```
 export vm_hostname="denny-vm1"